 If you are looking to achieve Cyber Essentials Plus there are a few things you should look at before going ahead with the Certification.
 This blog post hopefully helps to explain some of the areas that I’ve seen people fail their audits on.

-First you will need to achieve the Cyber Essentials Basic certification, this is a self-assessment certification which is carried out through a Certification Body, like InfoSec Governance and once you have successfully passed this, you can move on to work towards Cyber Essentials Plus.
+First, you will need to achieve the Cyber Essentials Basic certification, this is a self-assessment certification that is carried out through a Certification Body, like InfoSec Governance and once you have successfully passed this, you can move on to work towards Cyber Essentials Plus.

 Cyber Essentials Plus is an audited version of Cyber Essentials, it looks at the controls that you have in place, though performing a vulnerability scan against your external gateway IP address as well as a credentialed vulnerability scan internally.
-Lastly there are tests to check to see how you email filters work as well as your endpoint configurations.
+Lastly, there are tests to check to see how your email filters work as well as your endpoint configurations.

 Before you go ahead with a Cyber Essentials Plus certification, you should check, check and check again that all your Operating Systems are supported, are fully patched and do not run any non-supported applications.
 Check to make sure that your router passwords are changed, that your firmware is up to date on routers, printers and devices.

-You should also, where possible, run a vulnerability scan against your systems beforehand, this will help identify any problematic areas and gives you time to fix these before the audit happens.
+You should also, where possible, run a vulnerability scan against your systems beforehand, this will help identify any problem areas and gives you time to fix these before the audit happens.

-When scanning, you should look at remediating anything that shows up as a CVSS 7.0 or above, for Cyber Essentials Plus, however, in reality it is good to look at and resolve anything that is found which has a CVSS score of low, medium, high or critical.
+When scanning, you should look at remediating anything that shows up as a CVSS 7.0 or above, for Cyber Essentials Plus, however, in reality, it is good to look at and resolve anything that is found which has a CVSS score of the low, medium, high or critical.